 Much of the riverside between the peninsula and Woolwich is still a mixture of industry and housing, just as it was in the early 1980s.
 Given its location, by the 2020s developers will be falling over themselves to build flats along the riverside in Charlton once a new masterplan gives them permission to.
 Charlton Athletic will follow the lead of most London football clubs in the 2020s and will move to a purpose-built ground off the M25 nearer to its North Kent fanbase, releasing The Valley for yet more residential development.
 I only hope the council manages to keep employers such as Cory’s, a barge operator that has been based on Bugsby’s Reach since 1896.
 Developers will, as always, argue that such industrial uses are unsightly, unwelcome and sustain fewer jobs than residential development would.
 But construction jobs are only temporary, and once wharves and warehouses are redeveloped as housing they never come back.
 Don’t throw the baby out with the bathwater.
 The best way to secure Greenwich’s regeneration is to attract large employers here – the borough currently has very few other than the council itself and the NHS – rather than turn it into a residential dormitory.

 But despite all the development in places like the Greenwich Peninsula much of the borough hasn’t changed all that much physically in the last 35 years.
 Just about every development has proceeded more slowly than promised, partly because of the recent credit crunch.
-The most important changes taking places are more subtle than demolition – cinemas have become evangelical churches – and often unwelcome: pubs and banks have become betting shops, and pawnbrokers.
+The most important changes taking places are more subtle than demolition, and often unwelcome: – cinemas have become evangelical churches, pubs and banks have become betting shops and pawnbrokers.

 Yes, I agree it’s a horrible term over-used by regeneration consultants.
 By what sort of place will Greenwich be like in 2050, and how will we attract new entrepreneurs, institutions and employers here as well as just tourists?